Landscape Designer vs Landscape Architect vs Design-Build in San Diego

 • Phasing map: if building over time, sequence utilities/drainage first so you don’t tear out finishes later.

-Permits, HOA & Overlays: When an LA Becomes Worth It
+Permits, HOA, and Overlays: When an LA Becomes Worth It

 When approvals are real, the project becomes documentation and coordination.
 These triggers are where a licensed landscape architect (or LA + design-build team) can save months.